ravi-kumar7/documentation/docs/device-connect/android.md

 - SDK will automatically consider syncing based on whether permission was granted by user or not and what was configured, hence the `createUser` method must be called even though user denies certain permissions.
 :::

 `createUser` in general acts as a check for API credentials.
 For the first time when the user doesn't exists, it will create user on FinBox side.
-The next steps will work only if this function returns a success response.
+The next step will work only if this function returns a success response.

 ### Step 3: Start Syncing Data
 If the `createUser` response is successful, you can call `startPeriodicSync` function (Refer [this](/device-connect/android.html#start-periodic-sync-method) article) which will sync data in period intervals in background.